 For one simple reason: the same magic that makes Malbecs so popular as a varietal red works to produce delicious, refreshing and versatile rosés.
-Some also offer the added bonus of an acidic kick, while others treat you to an indulgent sweetness.
+Some also offer the added bonus of a touch of acidity, while others treat you to an indulgent sweetness.
 You can tell which is which through careful inspection of the Rosé Rainbow.

 The Malbec Rosé colour palette is effectively a style guide, which is true to an extent of every variety but especially so for Malbec.
 Because they’re generally bottled in clear glass, it’s certainly the best place to start.

 Baby Skin Malbec Rosé.
 These are the palest and offer almost angelical aromas of cherry and rose petal.
 In the mouth, they have a feathery feel pleasantly sculpted by the freshness.
 Excellent as an aperitif, they often also offer a little sweetness.

 Salmon-pink Malbec Rosé.
 These rosés deliver fruity aromas of sweet and sour cherry with a velvety feel, packaged freshness and mild acidity on the gums.
 Dry enough to make them ideal accompaniments to a range of different meals.

 Onion-Skin Malbec Rosé.
 These tend to be expressive wines with noses of plum, sweet and sour cherry and herbal notes – among other aromas – alongside vibrant but gentle palates.
 Because this is one of the most difficult colours to produce, these are the rarest form of Malbec Rosé.

 Bright Cherry Malbec Rosé.
 These usually offer a ripe plum profile with hints of something a little more bitter.
 The palates are consistent with the voluminous body taking precedent over the acidity.
 They work well with more potent flavours such as red or cream sauces.